-There are two primary types of sinus surgery, endoscopic surgery, and balloon sinuplasty.
+There are two primary types of Santa Monica sinus surgery, endoscopic surgery, and balloon sinuplasty.

 Endoscopic sinus surgery is a common technique in which tiny flexible tubes are inserted into the nasal cavity.
 One endoscope holds a camera through which the internal nasal structures can be observed.
 Others may be inserted to remove polyps or otherwise correct the internal aspects of the nose.
 Endoscopy is considered minimally invasive because no incisions are made in the nose.
 Because instruments are inserted through the nostrils, endoscopic sinus surgery may be conducted with a local anesthetic rather than general anesthesia.